 Instructions

-Preheat waffle maker and spray with non-stick spray if needed.
+- Preheat the waffle maker and spray with non-stick spray if needed.

-In a medium-size bowl whisk together the gluten-free flour, sugar, baking powder, salt, cinnamon, nutmeg, and allspice.
+- Whisk together the gluten-free flour, sugar, baking powder, salt, cinnamon, nutmeg, and allspice in a medium-sized bowl.

-Add in milk, pumpkin puree, eggs, melted butter, and vanilla.
+- Add milk, pumpkin puree, eggs, melted butter, and vanilla to the flour mixture.
 Stir together until combined.

-Remove waffle after cooking to a wire rack.
+- Remove the waffle after cooking to a wire rack.
 Don’t stack on plates until ready to eat so they will stay crispy.

-To keep waffles warm: If making several batches to be eaten right away place the waffles on a wire rack in the oven set at a low setting like 200° to keep warm until they are all ready.
-To keep them crispy do not stack the waffles.
+To keep waffles warm: If making several batches to be eaten right away, place the waffles on a wire rack in the oven set at 200° to keep warm until they are all ready.
+To keep them crispy, don’t stack the waffles.

 Erica Kennedy